"Your own Self-Realization is the greatest service you can render the world."

 • To whom does the mind come?

-• Where did it come from?
+• Who has a mind?
+Where did it come from?

 • Who exists?
 I exist.
 What is this “I”?
+Who am I?

 Through such inquiry, we come to recognize that peace and happiness are already present within us.
 As we deepen our connection to this truth, a profound sense of inner peace arises, leading us to self-realization.

-Exploring Self-Enquiry:
+Exploring Self-Inquiry:

-1. Definition: Self-enquiry is a process of inward reflection and investigation aimed at gaining deeper insight into the nature of oneself, one’s thoughts, emotions, and beliefs.
+1. Definition: Self-inquiry is a process of inward reflection and investigation aimed at gaining deeper insight into the nature of oneself, one’s thoughts, emotions, and beliefs.
 It involves questioning the assumptions, identities, and perceptions that shape one’s understanding of reality.

-3. Technique: The primary technique of self-enquiry involves directing attention inward and asking oneself probing questions such as “Who am I?” or “What is the nature of the self?”
+3. Technique: The primary technique of self-inquiry involves directing attention inward and asking oneself probing questions such as “Who am I?” or “What is the nature of the self?”
 Rather than seeking intellectual answers, the aim is to turn awareness back upon itself, observing thoughts, emotions, and sensations with detachment.

-4. Purpose: The purpose of self-enquiry is to transcend the limited egoic self and realize one’s true nature as pure awareness or consciousness.
+4. Purpose: The purpose of self-inquiry is to transcend the limited egoic self and realize one’s true nature as pure awareness or consciousness.
 By investigating the nature of the self, practitioners aim to uncover the underlying truth that lies beyond personal identity and conditioning.

 All of life’s problems stem from the ego, the “I-thought.”
 When we inquire, “Who feels this?” we often respond, “I do.”
 But ask yourself: Are you that “I”?
 If you can speak of this “I” as separate from yourself, it means that this “I” is not you.
 It is the ego, and it is the source of your problems.